PHPOffice/PHPWord/docs/elements.rst

 If you want to structure your document or build table of contents, you need titles or headings.
 To add a title to the document, use the ``addTitleStyle`` and ``addTitle`` method.
+If `depth` is 0, a Title will be inserted, otherwise a Heading1, Heading2, ...

 .. code-block:: php